-This brochure describes the benefits of Humana Health Plan, Inc. under our contract (CS 1773) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of Humana CoverageFirst and Humana Value Plan, under our contract (CS 2887) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 Customer Service may be reached at 800-4HUMANA or 800-448-6262 or through our website: https://feds.humana.com/.
-The address for Humana Health Plan, Inc. administrative offices are:
+This plan is underwritten by Humana Health Plan Inc., Humana Employers Health Plan of Georgia, Inc., Humana Health Plan of Texas, Inc., Humana Insurance Company, Humana Medical Plan, Inc., and Humana Health Plan of Ohio, Inc. The address for CoverageFirst and the Value Plan administrative office is: